ge1118/ecommerce-aura/README.md

-# ProShop
+# AURA

 ## Project Overview
 This project is a comprehensive e-commerce web application designed to provide a seamless online shopping experience.
 Leveraging modern web development technologies and frameworks, the application offers a rich, interactive user interface and robust backend functionality.

 ## Live Demo
-Experience ProShop Web App live on Heroku: [ProShop](https://pro-shop-2fb753a2c98c.herokuapp.com/)
+Experience AURA Web App live on Heroku: [AURA](https://ecommerce-aura-e096c9042858.herokuapp.com/)

 Feel free to register an account, explore various products, and order what you want!